Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Methods

-The three strategies generate the synthetic populations of $(Z,X)$ and share a common assumption that the relationships between $X$ and $Z$ are the same between the sample and the population.
-The WFPBB-MRP uses the unique values of the $Z$ variables, i.e., the cross-tabulation of $Z$ variables, constructs cell-wise weights, and draws nonparametric Bayesian bootstrap samples.
-The multinomial-MRP assumes that the conditional distribution $(X|Z)$ within each cell in the cross-tabulation of $Z$ variables is a multinomial distribution with probabilities set as the observed frequencies.
-The two-stage MRP applies a Bayesian multilevel model to predict $X$ given $Z$, where the model in practice often includes only the main effects of $Z$.
-Hence, the two-stage MRP is the most parsimonious parametric model, and its estimation accuracy relies on the correct model specification.
-Both the WFPBB-MRP and multinomial-MRP use the observed conditional distributions and may exhibit robust performances with large sample sizes.
-However, if cell counts in the contingency table of $Z$ are sparse the estimated $\hat{N}_j$ from these two methods may have large variances, though the parametric multinomial-MRP has intrinsic variances that may be smaller than those from the WFPBB-MRP.
+The three EMRP strategies presented rely on the availability of population cell frequencies of $Z$ variables to generate synthetic populations of $(Z,X)$ and assume that the relationships between $X$ and $Z$ are the same between the sample and the population.
+The WFPBB-MRP constructs its base weights from the cross-tabulation of $Z$ variables and draws nonparametric Bayesian bootstrap samples.
+The Multinomial MRP assumes that the conditional distribution $(X\mid Z)$ within each cell in the cross-tabulation of $Z$ variables is a multinomial distribution with probabilities set as the observed frequencies.
+The Two-stage MRP applies a Bayesian multilevel model to predict $X$ given $Z$, where the model in practice often includes only the main effects of $Z$.